 TCP is the most common protocol deployed on the Internet.
 It’s dominance is explained by the fact that TCP

 performs error correction.
 When TCP is used, there is an assurance of delivery.
-This is accomplished through a number of characteristics including ordered data transfer, retransmission, flow control, and congestion control.
+This is accomplished through a number of characteristics including ordered data transfer, retransmission, flow control and congestion control.
 During the delivery process, packet data may collide and be lost, however TCP ensures that all packet data is received by re-sending requests until the complete package is successfully delivered.

 All critical game informations between the server and client are sent via TCP for reliable delivery.
 This could be shooting for example, or animation sync, damage messages, etc. On the other hand, sending updates to the players Transform — which is continuously sent to all clients - is utilizing UDP.

-The game features a simple lobby and multiple games can run at the same time as individual arenas.
+The game features a simple lobby and multiple games which can run at the same time as individual arenas.

 - make sure your SmartFoxServer 2X installation contains the BasicExamples Zone definition;